 If you have fibroids, you may worry about future pregnancy.
-Uterine fibroids, aren't usually cancerous, which is good news.
+Uterine fibroids aren't usually cancerous, which is good news.
 But they grow in your womb, and they're very common during your reproductive years.
 Fibroids develop as single tumors or as multiple growths.
 Depending on the type, size, and number of fibroids you have, they could affect your pregnancy.

+But what if you know you have fibroids, and you're thinking about pregnancy?
 Especially if your fibroids are symptomatic, your physician may recommend that you have them treated before considering a pregnancy.
 Even though most fibroids are nothing to be concerned about, it's important to know that:

-to determine the best fibroid treatment option if you are planning a pregnancy.
+It is important to talk with your obgyn and interventional radiologist in Houston to determine the best fibroid treatment option if you are planning a pregnancy.
 Different types of fibroids can affect a pregnancy differently – learn more about the difference between subserosal, intramural, submucosal, and pedunculated fibroids.

 There is not currently conclusive data about the ability to conceive and have a safe pregnancy after a uterine fibroid embolization procedure.
-If you are interested in uterine fibroid embolization, Houston Fibroids recommends that you wait until you do not wish to become pregnant again or preserve your future fertility.
+If you are interested in uterine fibroid embolization, Houston Fibroids recommends that you wait until you do not wish to become pregnant again to preserve your future fertility.
 Learn more about UFE and Fertility here.

 Although we do not recommend undergoing uterine artery embolization if you are planning a pregnancy, there are many other benefits to UFE if you do not wish to become pregnant.
 In addition to relieving symptoms of fibroids, including heavy periods, urinary dysfunction, and pelvic pain, other benefits to UFE include: